cookiengineer/ANN-Guide/book/01-Evolutionary-AI.md

 - I hate manual labor
 - I also do hate maths and doctors
 - ML guys probably hate me anyways

+## Disclaimer

+I tend to say fuck a lot.
+At least I'm honest 'bout it.

 = Meta Talk